 Dick’s favorite places to bird and photograph birds are Saint Marks NWR in Florida and Dauphin Island in Alabama.
 Other favorites are in North Alabama, such as Wheeler NWR, the Leighton Ponds area, Wilson Dam, Wheeler Dam, Monte Sano State Park and the Alabama A&M Winfred E Thomas Agricultural Research Station.
 His primary camera kit is the Nikon D500/300 mm PF lens combination augmented by a 1.4 teleconverter.
 He post-processes his photos using Lightroom and occasionally Photoshop.

 Dick and Sally, his wife of 46 years, live in Madison.
 They have two children and seven grandchildren.
 Their first great-grandchild is due in October 2018.

-Harry currently lives in Madison, and is an active member of the North Alabama Birdwatcher’s Society.
-Currently Harry is also serving as President of the Alabama Ornithological Society
+Dick is an active member of the North Alabama Birdwatchers Society and the Alabama Ornithological Society.

 About the “Featured Photographer” Project

 Every 4-8 weeks, AOS will feature a member and the member’s photographs on the organization’s website.
 The project is designed to foster an interest in nature photography and in birding in general.
 While you must be a current member of AOS to be considered, dues are modest and include many other benefits, such as access to the society’s newsletter, The Yellowhammer; to regular field trips; and to programs that involve some of the best birding experts in the nation. (for information on joining, click here.)

 Featured photographers agree to allow the photographs submitted to be used on the AOS website and Facebook pages and in promotional materials.

 If you would like to be considered, email Ken Hare at firstname.lastname@example.org for further details.

 To See Other AOS Featured Photographers, Please Scroll Down: